tarwn/lessthandot-hugo/blogs/content/posts/2009-03-27-using-vs-net-2005-sp1-with-sql-server-20.md

 my hard head is sticking with it until they really put the pressure on me.

-The install process is a next…next…finish one as usual.
+The install process is a next...next...finish one as usual.
 You should now be able to connect to SQL Server 2008

 “almost error free”.
 I say almost because there is still the nice little gotcha listed on the download page of